-These on the other hand aren’t used as widely and for the most part are only known by casino staff members.
-They use these terms on walkie talkies when speaking among themselves and peforming security checks on some of the players on the casino floor.
+These, on the other hand, aren’t used as widely and for the most part, are only known by casino staff members.
+They use these terms on walkie-talkies when speaking among themselves and performing security checks on some of the players on the casino floor.
 Some of the terms found below are actual names of casino positions and in that case, they are real words and can be found in the dictionary while others, may be completely made up.

 Pit: The employee of the casino who is behind the table games